Micro Budget Film School is a growing online resource for filmmakers. We study and teach ultra-low-budget filmmaking practices and techniques.

 Micro Budget Filmmaking trims the fat.
-It's about making excellent quality films for budgets so small, you CAN afford them.
-It's about making thrilling cinema that stands it's ground in a forest of big-budget garbage, despite being made for a fraction of the price.
-It's about making films that people are hungry for, films that people will talk about... but doing it without getting the hottest hollywood star.
+It's about making excellent quality films for budgets so small, you can afford them.
+It's about making thrilling cinema that stands its ground in a forest of big-budget garbage, despite being made for a fraction of the price.
+It's about making films that people are hungry for, films that people will talk about... but doing it without getting the latest Hollywood star.

-After all: Filmmaking is an extraordinary art form.
-So why should it be only accessible by rich, old, white men in Hollywood?
+Filmmaking is an extraordinary art form.
+So why should it be only accessible to the few people who are in the clique, or have the means to create big budget films?
 That's garbage.
-I care about this industry too much to let it be owned by the 1%.
-I want voices of dissent back on the screen.
-I want minority groups to be able to share their stories with the same fervour and power as the rest.
+This industry shouldn't be owned by the 1%.
+Voices of dissent should be on the screen and minority groups should be able to share their stories with the same fervour and power as the rest.

-But I know that money is, and always will be, the biggest hurdle.
-So that's why I started Micro Budget Film School.
+But we know that money is, and always will be, the biggest hurdle.
+So that's why Micro Budget Film School exists.
 Not to pat filmmakers on the back.
 Not to swill wine and discuss poor plot points in the latest Marvel film.

 But to gather, share and create resources that can show filmmakers how to do it, cheaply and effectively.

 My name is Bradley Stevens, and I'm the founder of Micro Budget Film School.
-I personally run the 2-Day Micro Budget Filmmaking Class myself.
+I personally teach the 2-Day Micro Budget Filmmaking Class and the Feature Filmmaker Program.
 I began making movies at 10 years old with an awful black-and-white video camera, a zombie mask, some friends and some fake blood.
 We sucked, but I was addicted.
-I saved for my first colour-camera, and kept making what I could.

 At school, I focussed on being an actor, topped my class and went to university in 2005 to study acting.
 I was hungry to work on any film at any cost, and so worked on over 20 short films in less than 3 years.
 Some won awards (including a Best Actor award for me) whilst other films were so bad they probably shouldn't have been made.
 I got representation with my country's top acting agent, but was later told I didn't have the "leading man" look, and they stopped putting me up for work.
 It was clear my career was not someone else's responsibility...
 I had to make it work myself.